 9. Italian Homes Are Built of Stone, Brick & Concrete

 Older Italian homes have stone or brick walls.
 More modern homes have concrete walls.
-It’s part of the reason centralized AC and heating isn’t common in Italy.
+It’s part of the reason centralized AC and heating aren’t common in Italy.
 Thicker walls regulate temperature fluctuations better.
-It’s also part of the reason renovations are expensive and time consuming.
+It’s also part of the reason renovations are expensive and time-consuming.
 Let’s just say in Bardonecchia, we won’t be picking up a sledgehammer to take out that pesky kitchen wall.

 10. American Kitchens are Epic!
 In Italy Kitchens are Tiny

 Personally, I love that American kitchens are so big, they have islands in the middle.
 Italian kitchens historically are tiny and most often hidden away.
 Our kitchen in Bardonecchia right now is a One Butt 70s kitchen, tucked away behind accordion doors.

 11. American Appliances Are Huge Compared to Italian Kitchen Appliances